Skip to content

 "${plugin_repo}" "${plugin_dir}"

-2. Call the plugin’s environment hook directly from the agent’s environment hook, specifying the plugin parameters directly.
+2. Call the plugins’ environment hooks directly from the agent’s environment hook, specifying the plugin parameters directly.
+These defaults will be used by all pipelines unless explicitly overridden.

 BUILDKITE_PLUGIN_CHINMINA_TOKEN_CHINMINA_URL="${BUILDKITE_PLUGIN_CHINMINA_TOKEN_CHINMINA_URL:-https://chinmina.url-to-instance.io}" \